What is the best cheap food to buy when broke?

 Subscribe to my FREE Resource Library and download your free master list of the 55 cheapest foods to buy and over 20 cheap meal ideas!

-Cheap food to buy when broke: 20+ Meal Ideas
+what to eat when broke: 20+ Meal Ideas

-I’ve listed below some very cheap meals that won’t break your budget and will fill you up.
+I’ve listed below some very cheap meals for a tight budget and will fill you up.
 Some of these are from DD2 and her cheap student meal days.
 Others are cheap meal ideas that are quick and easy – my kind of recipe.

-These meals are all designed to stretch the meat content and pad out with cheaper grocery items such as beans, lentils and vegetables.
+These meals are all designed to stretch the meat content and pad out with great cheap food such as beans, lentils and vegetables.

 Because these have lots of vegetables in them and whole grain carbohydrates they are some of the cheapest healthy meals you can eat and will keep even the hungriest person filled up.